Accessibility and additional support

 Write for readability

-The text on our site is written simply and descriptively so it’s readable for those with low literacy levels, neurodiverse conditions (such as dyslexia), and to reduce the cognitive load on our brains.
+The text on our site is written so it’s readable for those with low literacy levels, neurological conditions (such as dyslexia) and to reduce the cognitive load on our brains.
+We aim to write simply and descriptively.
+In a way that’s easy to understand.

-When we use colours, they’re checked to make sure the contrast levels are right.
-We also use alt text on our non descriptive images so users who can’t see them can still understand the content.
+Because we follow the WCAG standards that means when we design our website it’s done with accessibility in mind.
+When we use colours on our site, they’re checked to make sure the contrast levels are right.
+We also use alt text on our non-descriptive images so users who can’t see them can still understand the content.

-We understand that not everyone can see our website and communications in the same way.
-To access the information we provide you can tailor your device settings to help.
+We understand not everyone is able to see our website and communications in the same way.
+To access the information we provide you can tailor your device settings to help

 Increase the text size